nwg/racket-wiki/Intro-Projects.md

 * Bindings for Apple's Core-* Libraries
 * Write a better s-exp diff tool
 * Write bindings to gobject introspection
-* Use the Racket examples on Rosetta Code to make demo.racket-lang.org that show cases programs and snippets written in Racket.
+* Use the Racket examples on Rosetta Code and the snippets on the http://racket-lang.org home page to make `demo.racket-lang.org` that show cases programs and snippets written in Racket.
+There's a start of explanations of the home page snippets here: https://github.com/samth/racket-examples

 # Code Improvements